 - A. The proposed project will be carried out within the framework of a regular department or through the cooperation of several departments and will be directed by members of the faculty or staff.
 The project must be consistent with the overall mission and strategic objectives of the University. - B. The project must conform with the University standards of academic freedom, including the right to publish results and freely disseminate discoveries and new knowledge.
-Any restrictions on publication must be agreed to by the prospective project director and approved by the Senior Director of Research and Sponsored Programs
+Any restrictions on publication must be agreed to by the prospective project director and approved by the AVPAA: Research and Budget - C. The faculty member will assure that the proposed project meets the following requirements: - 1.
+Adequate facilities and space will be available for the successful conduct of the proposed sponsored project. - 2.
+The designated and negotiated share of the time and talent of those members of the faculty, technical personnel, student assistants, and staff who have committed to perform the sponsored project will be made available.
+This may require a letter of support from another department or unit. - 3.
+The technical capacity of the personnel to perform the proposed project effectively